 - (1) It is impossible to establish values without a formal real estate appraisal, which has not been requested nor provided, and so any discussion of values is necessarily general. - (2) This area has a mix of land uses and the subject property has been in agricultural production for many years.
-The manufactured home was removed several years ago. - (3) In regards to the value of nearby residential properties, it is not clear if the requested map amendment would have any effect. - C. LaSalle factor: The extent to which the destruction of property values of the plaintiff promotes the health, safety, morals, and general welfare of the public.
-Regarding this factor: - (1) There has been no evidence submitted regarding property values. - (2) This area has a mix of land uses and the subject property has been in agricultural production for many years.
-The manufactured home was removed several years ago. - D. LaSalle factor: The relative gain to the public as compared to the hardship imposed on the individual property owner.
-Regarding this factor: - (1) The gain to the public of the proposed rezoning is positive because it will redevelop a vacant farmstead, which will be more desirable than the previous aging accessory farm structures.
+All buildings from the former homestead except one storage shed have been removed. - (3) Regarding the value of nearby residential properties, it is not clear if the requested map amendment would have any effect.

+C. LaSalle factor: The extent to which the destruction of property values of the plaintiff promotes the health, safety, morals, and general welfare of the public.
+Regarding this factor:

+- (1) There has been no evidence submitted regarding property values. - (2) This area has a mix of land uses and the subject property has been in agricultural production for many years. - (3) Presumably, the petitioner seeks to develop the property because there is more value to the proposed development than leaving the land in agricultural production.

+D. LaSalle factor: The relative gain to the public as compared to the hardship imposed on the individual property owner.
+Regarding this factor:

+- (1) The gain to the public of the proposed rezoning is positive because it will redevelop a vacant farmstead, which will be more desirable than the previous aging accessory farm structures. - (2) There are known drainage issues on the property and along this stretch of US45.
+The public will also benefit from drainage improvements required as part of developing the subject property.

 E. LaSalle factor: The suitability of the subject property for the zoned purposes.
+Regarding this factor: